Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Discussion and Recommendations

 Furthermore, traditional software systems and DNNs are fundamentally different with respect to the notion of fault and their detection.
-Given a test input, in general, we detect faults in regular software by comparing the actual test output to the expected output.
-If there is a mismatch, then we consider this to be a failure and we can debug the system using various fault localization techniques~\cite{zou2019empirical,pearson2017evaluating,wong2013dstar} to identify faulty statement(s).
-However, in DNN models the notion of fault is elusive because of the black-box nature of DNN models.
-If the DNN model mispredicts an input, we consider this to be a failure but debugging and localising faults in the DNN causing such failure is challenging as there is no explicit and interpretable decision logic.
+Given a test input, in general, we detect faults in software by comparing the actual test output to the expected output.
+If there is a mismatch, we consider this to be a failure, and we can debug the system using various fault localization techniques~\cite{zou2019empirical,pearson2017evaluating,wong2013dstar} to identify faulty statement(s).
+However, in DNN models, the notion of fault is elusive because of the black-box nature of DNN models.
+If the DNN model mispredicts an input, we consider this to be a failure, but debugging and localizing faults in the DNN causing such failure is challenging because there is no explicit and interpretable decision logic.
 This is also why DNNs are usually fixed through retraining~\cite{fahmy2021supporting}.
-Because it is common for many mispredicted inputs to be caused by the same problems in the DNN model~\cite{fahmy2021supporting}, and because we cannot directly identify root causes, we relied on a clustering-based approach to group similar mispredicted inputs and thus rely on the number of such clusters to approximate fault counting in our experiments.
-Our clustering relies on a density-based clustering algorithm that groups similar mispredicted inputs based on their (image) features and their misprediction behaviour (pairs of actual and mispredicted classes).
-However, more research work is still needed to investigate alternative ways to enable fault detection comparisons in experiments involving DNN models.
+Because it is common for many mispredicted inputs to be caused by the same problems in the DNN model~\cite{fahmy2021supporting}, and because we cannot directly identify root causes, we relied on a clustering-based approach to group similar mispredicted inputs and therefore relied on the number of these clusters to approximate fault-counting in our experiments.
+Our clustering relied on a density-based clustering algorithm that grouped similar mispredicted inputs based on their (image) features and their misprediction behaviour (pairs of actual and mispredicted classes).
+Our fault estimation approach is therefore not ``\textit{complete}'' because we only considered faults with a sufficient number of observed mispredictions to be grouped into a cluster.
+The others were considered noisy inputs by our clustering approach.
+In other words, we obtained a good approximation of commonly occurring faults, which underestimates the total number of faults because we do not account for noisy inputs.
+Because it is more important for testing approaches to detect faults, leading to more frequent mispredictions, this is practically acceptable.
+As described in Table~\ref{tab:Cluster} and to reinforce this point, the number of noisy inputs is very small compared to the total number of mispredicted inputs.
+We acknowledge that although our retraining-based validation and evaluation results show promise, they only indirectly validate our fault model since there is no direct way to check its fault estimation accuracy.
+More research is needed to investigate alternative ways to enable fault detection comparisons in experiments involving DNN models.